AdobeDocs/experience-manager-65.en/help/assets/launch.md

 #### Sample configuration {#sample-configuration}

-The following sample configuration within Adobe Launch demonstrates how to track an asset name on viewer load.
+The following sample configuration within Experience Platform Launch demonstrates how to track an asset name on viewer load.

 1. From the **[!UICONTROL Data Elements]** tab, define a data element `AssetName` that references `asset` parameter of the `LOAD` event from the Dynamic Media Viewers extension.